Algebraically hyperbolic groups: Poison subgroups

 \section{Poison subgroups}

 In this section we investigate certain poison subgroups, that is certain finitely generated groups which can never occur as subgroups of AH groups.
-In particular, we give a characterisation of AH groups in terms of poison subgroups (Theorem \ref{thm:SecondClassification}), which is similar in spirit to the definition of $\BS$-free groups but we must additionally exclude an additional, related class of groups as subgroups, the \emph{Gildenhuys groups}.
-From here, we prove Theorem \ref{thm:coHom3Main} on the existence of $\BS$-free groups which are not weakly AH.
+In particular, Theorem \ref{thm:SecondClassification} is a poison-subgroup characterisation of AH groups.
+This is similar in spirit to the definition of $\BS$-free groups, but we must exclude two additional classes of groups as subgroups: Adian extensions, and ``{Gildenhuys groups}''.
+From here, we prove the existence of $\BS$-free groups which are not weakly AH, which completes the proof of Theorem \ref{thm:inclusions:intro}.